Development Setup

 9. Label the nodes to allow scheduling of the OpenStack services to k8s nodes by executing the following command - once per worker:

-kubectl label node $WORKER network.yaook.cloud/neutron-ovn-agent=true network.yaook.cloud/neutron-northd=true operator.yaook.cloud/any=true compute.yaook.cloud/hypervisor=true compute.yaook.cloud/nova-any-service=true block-storage.yaook.cloud/cinder-any-service=true any.yaook.cloud/api=true infra.yaook.cloud/any=true infra.yaook.cloud/caching=true ceilometer.yaook.cloud/ceilometer-any-service=true gnocchi.yaook.cloud/metricd=true key-manager.yaook.cloud/barbican-any-service=true key-manager.yaook.cloud/barbican-keystone-listener=true heat.yaook.cloud/engine=true
+kubectl label node $WORKER network.yaook.cloud/neutron-ovn-agent=true network.yaook.cloud/neutron-northd=true operator.yaook.cloud/any=true compute.yaook.cloud/hypervisor=true compute.yaook.cloud/nova-any-service=true block-storage.yaook.cloud/cinder-any-service=true any.yaook.cloud/api=true infra.yaook.cloud/any=true infra.yaook.cloud/caching=true ceilometer.yaook.cloud/ceilometer-any-service=true gnocchi.yaook.cloud/metricd=true key-manager.yaook.cloud/barbican-any-service=true key-manager.yaook.cloud/barbican-keystone-listener=true designate.yaook.cloud/designate-any-service=true

 If you are not running on bare metal, you may need to additionally label your workers / compute hosts to prevent kvm-in-kvm failures in nova-compute: